migon25/MiGoNEngine/README.md

 # MiGoNEngine
-This is a video game engine.
+This is a video game engine in development.
+Created by Sofia Liles & Miguel Tamaño.